Gauge symmetry and partially Lagrangian systems: Hamiltonian analysis

 These brackets satisfy the Jacobi identity because of integrability conditions (\ref{commutators_integrable}), and their consequences (\ref{UU}).

 Introduce the following Hamiltonian:

 Consider the equations following from this Hamiltonian with drift,

-Using the definition of momenta (\ref{momentum_def}) one can see that the equations in the first line are equivalent to system (\ref{normal_form_eq}).
+Using the definition of momenta (\ref{momentum_def}), one can see that the equations in the first line are equivalent to the system (\ref{normal_form_eq}).
 Equations in the second line are equivalent to equations (\ref{eq_conditional_extremum_involutive}).
-Then we showed that formulation in terms of Hamiltonian is equivalent to the Lagrangian formulation.
+Then we showed that the formulation in terms of the Hamiltonian is equivalent to the Lagrangian formulation.
 Introduce the following vector field:

-the Jacobi identity for the commutators of $Z$ and $V$ implies that this vector field differentiates the Poisson bracket, i.e
+The Jacobi identity for the commutators of $Z$ and $V$ implies that this vector field differentiates the Poisson bracket, i.e

 where $O_1$, and $O_2$ are the functions on the phase space.
 This property is quite important because the Poisson theorem still holds as in usual Hamiltonian mechanics: the Poisson bracket of two integrals of motion is the integral of motion.